Kerch–Yenikale Canal: History

 Since the Russian annexation of Crimea in 2014, the canal is fully controlled by Russia.
-The navigational procedures, including prior notification of intent to pass and limitations on vessel size and those due to weather conditions and echeloning of one-way group passage, remain unchanged from the period of Ukrainian administration.
+The navigational procedures, including prior notification of intent to pass and limitations on vessel size and those due to weather conditions and marshalling into groups for one-way group passage, remain unchanged from the period of Ukrainian administration.
 During construction of the Crimean Bridge the canal was temporarily blocked for navigation.